 The project site is a 60-acre, City-owned parcel located next to the Pine Oaks Golf Course.
-Currently, the parcel is used as a Disc Golf Course.
 This area already contains oak canopies, lined irrigation ponds, trails, and grassy fairways.
 The Wetland Groundwater Recharge Park will preserve existing oak canopy, transform the ponds into deep marshes, and convert the fairways to wetlands.
 Additionally, an educational center, boardwalks, trails, and wildlife overlooks will be constructed throughout the park.
 Above is a conceptual drawing of the recharge park.

 **All of the dates are best estimates and are subject to change